 What is GVMS?

 The Goods Vehicle Movement Service, or GVMS, is used for imports, exports, and transit with pre-lodged declarations.
-GVMS is connected to CHIEF and CDS and allows for the immediate release of goods with pre-lodged declarations as soon as they arrive in the UK.
+GVMS is connected to CDS and allows for the immediate release of goods with pre-lodged declarations as soon as they arrive in the UK.

 GVMS was initially introduced in January 2021 for transit movements from the EU and to capture the details of vehicles and declarations for Northern Ireland ports that are not inventory linked.
 Beginning January 1, 2022, GVMS has been extended to movements between GB and the EU for both imports and exports via GB RoRo port locations.
 Visit the HMRC website for a list of ports using the Goods Vehicle Movement Service.
 For details on how to register for GVMS and what information will be needed to obtain the required Goods Movement Reference, please refer to our blog: What you need to know about Goods Vehicle Movement Service.